What is Preferred Shares vs. Common Shares?

 A company has no obligation to issue a dividend to common shareholders if it does not view it as the best course of action.

-In comparison, preferred shares come with a pre-determined dividend rate – in which the proceeds can either be paid in cash or paid-in-kind (“PIK”), which means that the dividends increase the value of the principal rather than being paid out in cash.
+In contrast, preferred shares come with a pre-determined dividend rate – in which the proceeds can either be paid in cash or paid-in-kind (“PIK”), which means the dividends increase the value of the principal, rather than being paid out in cash.

 Similar to fixed-income bonds, preferred shares often come with a guaranteed dividend (or at least the guarantee of preferential treatment ahead of common shareholders).

-Legally, preferred shareholders could be paid a dividend whereas common equity holders are issued nothing.
+Legally, preferred shareholders could be paid a dividend, while common equity holders are issued nothing.
 However, this cannot occur the other way around (i.e., common shareholders cannot be paid a dividend if preferred shareholders were not).

 Because of the bond-like features of preferred shares, the trading prices deviate to a lesser degree following positive/negative events such as outperformance on an earnings report.